neelsmith/latin-corpus/docs/highlighting/index.md

 livy_1_4_1.tokens(0).analyses
 ```

-The `LatinTokenSequence` can use all of this information in a variety of ways.
+The `LatinParsedTokenSequence` can use all of this information in a variety of ways.
 Let's do some old-fashioned Scala to read text contents of this sequence, by mapping each token to the text contents of its citable node, and combining them in a String.

 ```tut
 livy_1_4_1.tokens.map(_.cn.text).mkString(" ")